lukebennett88/dotfiles/README.md

 # Dotfiles Setup

-This repository contains the dotfiles for my system.
+This repository contains the dotfiles for my macOS system.
+It includes configurations for terminal, shell, and various development tools.

 ## Installation

+### Remote Installation

 You can run the setup script directly from this repository using `curl`.
 This will: